Character Search

 I say "standard" but everybody loves a Hulk/Thor battle.

-The underlying theme is Thor's inability to resist the thrill of battle, which causes him to fight even when fighting results in more destruction that the Hulk's initial rampage.
+The underlying theme is Thor's inability to resist the thrill of battle, which causes him to fight even when fighting results in more destruction than the Hulk's initial rampage.

-It's not really "good" in any sense of the word, but it's fun enough as long as you don't go in expecting more than 20 pages of the Hulk and the Thing pounding the crap out of each other.
+It's not really "good" in any sense of the word, but it's fun enough as long as you don't go in expecting more than 20 pages of the Hulk and Thor pounding the crap out of each other.

 The Hulk is in pure "Hulk smash" mode, although he's especially nasty.
 Very aggressive towards bystanders...